Anđeo Kraljević: Early life

-Anđeo Kraljević was born in the village of Čerigaj near Široki Brijeg in Herzegovina, at the time, part of the Ottoman Empire, to father Mate and mother Pera nee Slišković.
-He was baptised as Ivan.
+Anđeo Kraljević was born in the village of Čerigaj near Široki Brijeg in Herzegovina, at the time, part of the Ottoman Empire, to father Mate and mother Pera, nee Slišković.
+He was christened as Ivan.
 His uncle Frano Kraljević was a Franciscan friar.
-The parents sent him for education to the Franciscan friary in Kreševo in Autumn of 1821.
+The parents sent him for education to the Franciscan friary in Kreševo in the autumn of 1821.

 Kraljević entered the novitiate of the Franciscan Province of Bosnia on 9 March 1823.
-The next year he took monastic vows.
-Even though only 16, as a gifted student, he was sent to Hungary, at the time part of the Austrian Empire for further studies.
+The next year, he took monastic vows.
+Even though only 16, as a gifted student, he was sent to Hungary, at the time part of the Austrian Empire, for further studies.
 He finished humanistic studies in Gyöngyös and theology in Vác in the episcopal lyceum.
-There, he was ordained a priest on 6 January 1831.
+There, he was ordained as a priest on 6 January 1831.
 On 13 July 1831, he received his absolutorium, thus finishing his studies.

 After returning to Herzegovina, he was appointed a chaplain in Posušje, where he remained until July 1833, after which he became a chaplain in his Čerigaj for two years.
 In 1835, Kraljević was named a solemn Sunday and holiday preacher in Kreševo, where he remained until 1841.
 In Kreševo, the Franciscan elders recognised his abilities.
 During his stay in Kreševo, Kraljević studied Arabic and Turkish language under the mentorship of Fr.
 Marijan Šunjić, later a bishop and Apostolic Vicar of Bosnia.
 After learning the Turkish language, Kraljević translated the sultans' fermans received by the Franciscans for centuries.

-After gaining prominence among the Franciscans, some of his fellow monks proposed him as a secretary to the apostolic vicar of Bosnia Bishop Rafael Barišić, while others wanted him to become a guardian of the Franciscan friary in Kreševo.
-However, due to a lack of priests, in 1841 he was appointed a parson in Gradac, Mostar, where he served for a year, after which he returned to Kreševo as a friary vicar.
+After gaining prominence among the Franciscans, some of his fellow monks proposed him as a secretary to the apostolic vicar of Bosnia, Bishop Rafael Barišić.
+In contrast, others wanted him to become a guardian of the Franciscan friary in Kreševo.
+However, due to a lack of priests, in 1841, he was appointed a parson in Gradac, Mostar, where he served for a year, after which he returned to Kreševo as a guardian of the friary.